MicrosoftDocs/win32/desktop-src/Msi/displayed-error-messages.md

 ---
-Description: 'An installer function may display an error message dialog box returning any of the following errors.
+Description: An installer function may display an error message dialog box returning any of the following errors.
 An error box is displayed only if the user interface level is at the full, reduced, or basic level.
-For more information, see User Interface Levels.' ms.assetid: '0153a21f-9b26-4088-b12b-96c9e6918cc3'
+For more information, see User Interface Levels. ms.assetid: 0153a21f-9b26-4088-b12b-96c9e6918cc3
-title: Displayed Error Messages
+title: Displayed Error Messages ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Displayed Error Messages